Next Step: Leadership and Management Fellows Programme

 Funding and Next Steps

 The programme is fully funded by Health Education England.
-Those accepted onto the programme are expected to apply for study leave on the programme dates at the time of accepting the application.
+Those accepted onto the programme are expected to apply for study leave on the program dates at the time of accepting the application.
 Where this is not possible (because of rotations/lack of rotas during the time of the course) they should notify the trusts to which they will be rotating at the earliest opportunity.

 Except in exceptional circumstances trainees are expected to attend all the face-to-face sessions and at least 4/6 of the Masterclasses.